 And this might be a good time to let you know we can do this sort of thing for you.

 After streamlining the blogging process, it’s common for experienced bloggers to monetize a blog by selling it.
 For them, a blog is an asset they build out over the course of a few months or a year and then “flip” it like a house.

 If you get to a point where you’ve got an efficient process for building websites, ranking them on search engines and ensuring they turn a decent profit, you may want to consider building several sites at once with the intention of selling them from the very beginning.

-The sale price of a website is based on how much it makes per month, multiplied by 9 – 12 months.
-That can be a lot of cake if you know what you’re doing.
+The sale price of a website is based on how much it makes per month, multiplied by 9 – 12 months –when I originally wrote this article.
+Now the multiplier is much higher, like 40 or 50 months.
+This website was appraised at just over half a million USD in late 2021.
+You can make a lot of cake if you know what you’re doing.

 Anything to Add?